to top

 Fellowship Project

-Dr. Natasa Vampelj Suhadolnik spent 12 months studying the categorization, registration and digitalization of Chinese art objects at the National Palace Museum in Taipei, Taiwan.
+Prof. Nataša Vampelj Suhadolnik spent 12 months (October 2013 – September 2014) studying the categorization, registration and digitalization of Chinese art objects at the National Palace Museum in Taipei, Taiwan.
 During her fellowship, she also visited other museums and exchanged with local experts.

 Biography